kwur/new-kwur-site/_posts/2008-01-29-the-band-youll-hate-at-the-end-of-the-year.md

   </p>

   <p>
     Their album was officially released today (basically, its the same as what was going around last summer, just with strings added and 2 new songs), and really, every song is great.
-You can read all sorts of bullshit about the atmosphere and the preppiness-hipster battle thats deep within the album on pretty much all of the big music blogs today, but there isn&#8217;t really a clunker to be found on the album (M79 comes the closest).
-Here&#8217;s the thing though, they&#8217;re a bunch of preppy, Ivy League dudes, and the album isn&#8217;t that far separated from OAR-esque jam band douchiness (separated just enough to be great).
+You can read all sorts of bullshit about the atmosphere and the preppiness-hipster battle thats deep within the album on pretty much all of the big music blogs today, but there isn’t really a clunker to be found on the album (M79 comes the closest).
+Here’s the thing though, they’re a bunch of preppy, Ivy League dudes, and the album isn’t that far separated from OAR-esque jam band douchiness (separated just enough to be great).
 Vampire Weekend is going to be everywhere.
-It&#8217;s only a matter of time before the backlash comes, and in a big way too.
-Enjoy the album while you can, there&#8217;s a lot to enjoy.
+It’s only a matter of time before the backlash comes, and in a big way too.
+Enjoy the album while you can, there’s a lot to enjoy.
   </p>
 </div>